Boxes of Hope and Mini Marshmallows

 Not So Ordinary Bank Creates Priceless Impact

-On top of it all, Jeni manages to volunteer weekly at a local bank filled with…food.
+On top of it all, Jeni manages to volunteer weekly at a local food bank.
 “I love being here,” she smiled.
 “It gives me purpose.”

-From its sky-high shelves stocked with breads, grains and beans, to coolers of milk, cheese and juice, some might say this place, called Midwest Food Bank looks (and smells) like a mega supermarket.
+From its sky-high shelves stocked with breads, grains and beans, to coolers of milk, cheese and juice, some might say this place, called Midwest Food Bank looks like a mega supermarket.

 But the food here is donated.
 There are no cashiers and checkout aisles.
 Instead, you’ll find volunteers.
 Lots of them.